-This next section shows another way to model textures that are piece-wise constant.
-The method is also interesting because, in theory, it allows us to generate samples from specified high-dimensional joint probability functions.
+This next section shows another way to model textures using a model of the local conditional probabilities of intensities.
+In particular, we will show how to model piece-wise constant textures.
+The method it allows us, in theory, to generate samples from specified high-dimensional joint probability functions.
+By clamping (or fixing) nodes with known measurements, versions of this method can also be used to do inference.

-Modeling textures using Markov Random Fields
+■ Modeling textures using Markov Random Fields